-4.3 Judges' Interviews
+4.4 Judges' Interviews

-At FIRST Tech Challenge Competitions, there are three parts to the judging process: 1) interview with judges; 2) evaluation of performance during the Tournament, and 3) evaluation of the engineering portfolio.
+At FIRST Tech Challenge Competitions (except for league meets), there are three parts to the judging process: 1) interview with judges; 2) evaluation of performance during the Tournament, and 3) evaluation of the

+Engineering Portfolio.
 Each Team will have a ten to fifteen minute "fact-finding" interview with a panel of two or three judges.
 At the start of the interview, Teams will have a maximum of 5 minutes to present to the judges.
 After the Team's five-minute presentation, the judges will have the opportunity to ask questions about the Team, the Robot, outreach efforts, etc.